4.1 Overview of CFC Support Services

 - 4.9.5 Coordinating public awareness initiatives and activities in the CFC area;

-- 4.9.6 Submitting biannual Child Find screening calendars of upcoming screening events in the local service area to the CFC Program Manager and the DHS liaison;
+- 4.9.6 Submitting biannual child find screening calendars of upcoming screening events in the local service area to the Bureau;

 - 4.9.8 Submitting monthly 0-5 Child Find Screening Data Collection Forms for data collection purposes;